 For all forms of deciduoid mesothelioma, curative treatment options remain elusive.
 In patients treated with radical surgery followed by aggressive chemotherapy, the disease typically continues to progress despite the elimination of all signs of cancer.
-This treatment plan is therefore palliative, meaning it aims to control symptoms and prolong survival rather than cure the cancer.
+The typical treatment plan is therefore palliative, meaning it aims to control symptoms and prolong survival rather than cure the cancer.

 While the most effective course of treatment for mesothelioma is an ongoing topic of debate, most experts agree that multimodal therapies represent the gold standard of care.
 These therapies include various combinations of standard cancer treatments like surgery, chemotherapy and radiation therapy.
 One example boasting noteworthy success rates is extrapleural pneumonectomy surgery combined with pre- or post-operative chemotherapy.
 However, some experts claim that the risks of this aggressive surgical technique commonly outweigh its potential benefits.

 The only treatment found to increase survival in randomized trials was systemic chemotherapy, which can kill cancer cells that have spread to the lymph nodes and distant organs.
 One 2001 case study reported on a deciduoid peritoneal mesothelioma patient who received cytoreductive surgery and systemic chemotherapy.
 While the cancer did not return to his peritoneum after treatment, he showed no response to the chemotherapy and died of distant metastases five months after his initial diagnosis.

 A short survival time is common among people diagnosed with deciduoid mesothelioma.
 The median survival rate is five or six months after diagnosis, as compared to eight to 12 months for nondeciduoid peritoneal mesothelioma.
 Just as with other types of mesothelioma, some patients may live with the cancer for years.
 One deciduoid mesothelioma patient, for example, survived 60 months after diagnosis.